 Or, head to warmer climes in the west of the country and enjoy fantastic hiking, climbing and biking opportunities among the vineyards of the Dordogne.

-Host to the 2014 FIFA World Cup and this year’s summer Olympics, Brazil has certainly been favoured by the major sports tournaments.
+Host to the 2014 FIFA World Cup and the 2016 summer Olympics, Brazil has certainly been favoured by the major sports tournaments.
 This seems justified given the extremely healthy sports culture that exists in Brazil.
 By far the most popular sport is football, but the game of footvolley is also well loved by locals.
 This combination of football and volleyball is something different for visitors to try out.
 Another sport unique to Brazil is capoeira - an almost acrobatic or dance-like type of martial art.

-Brazil’s brilliant beaches and coastline lend themselves to water sports, such as windsurfing kitesurfing.
+Brazil’s brilliant beaches and coastline lend themselves to water sports, such as windsurfing and kitesurfing.
 One of the best spots for this is Jericoacoara, which boasts warm water and almost constant winds that make it perfect for surfing.